-The primary function of a solar lantern is to provide light no matter where the user is so that the best choice will provide the brightest light with the longest.
-The best lights will have the most ways to provide a charge if there is no sunlight and come with additional perks convenient for camping or emergencies.
+The primary function of a solar lantern is to provide light for outdoor adventures, a camping trip, or decorative lighting in any outdoor space.
+The best solar lamp will have ways to supply power if there is no sunlight and come with additional perks convenient for camping or emergencies.

-The best solar lanterns also have versatile means of providing light to ensure that the battery isn’t wasted.
+The best solar lanterns work by providing bright light using the sun’s power.
 It’s a combination of functionality, convenience, and durability that determines which solar lantern to go with.

-- Roxicosly Solar Camping Lantern – Best All-Around
+- Roxicosly Solar Camping Lights – Best Solar Camping Lanterns

-- MPOWERD Luci Outdoor 2.0 – Best For Watersports
+- MPOWERD Luci Outdoor 2.0 – Best Solar Light for Watersports

-- LuminAID Solar Inflatable Lantern – Multicolored Light
+- LuminAID Solar Inflatable Lanterns – Multicolored Ambient Lighting

 Brightness is key, so a solar lantern with a high lumen count is important.
 This ensures that it can light up a campground, backyard, or any outdoor location that it’s needed for.
 This light should also last a reasonably long time to having a high battery life goes a long way in terms of functionality and convenience.